nocomplexity/FreeAndOpenMachineLearning/ml-business-use.rst

 * HR management and HR services: Finding the right new employing, talent management, performance management all tangible HR work is powered by ML software more and more.
 Even the scary face and voice recognition tools are used to check if your new employee matches your ideal profile.
 Until HR is fully automated ML powered software helps HR professionals to improve decision-making and create more efficient ways to interact with employees.

 When using machine learning for HR services be aware of bias issues in using datasets.
-Bias when hire new personal is for humans already difficult to handle.
+Bias when hire new personnel is for humans already difficult to handle.
 But you do not want a machine learning application that only selects people based on old paradigms in society.

 Predicting services
 ^^^^^^^^^^^^^^^^^^^^